French

 3. Includes a brief description of the genre, theme, or carefully-delineated topic extending over a period of three centuries, and provides a reading list of 35 works by different authors representing the stages of its historical development and up to five secondary texts relevant to the subject.

-Students who enter the program with a master's degree from another institution should take their PhD qualifying exams before or during their fifth semester in the program (seventh semester for those completing the master's degree in the Berkeley French Department).
+Students who enter the program with a master's degree from another institution should take their PhD qualifying exams before or during their fifth semester in the program (sixth semester for those completing the master's degree in the Berkeley French Department).

 Time in Candidacy